-I am an entrepreneur and a software engineer who has worked in the Tech industry for more than a decade.
-I love building quality communities and products that scale.
+I am an Entrepreneur and a Software Engineer who has worked in the Tech industry for more than a decade.
+I love building communities and products that scale.
 I am currently the Co-Founder of Holberton School, a two-year program training highly skilled full-stack software engineers.
-Our curriculum is based on a peer-learning and project-based approach, meaning that we have no formal teachers, no lectures, students learn by practicing and collaborating with their peers.
+Inspired by Progressive Education, our curriculum is based on a peer-learning and project-based approach.
 What regular schools call cheating, we call it collaboration.
-Instead of acting as a gateway between knowledge and students we act as mentors to guide our student to become highly skilled Software Engineers.
-After only 9 months, student already started working for prestigious companies such as Docker, Dropbox, NASA and Apple.
+The school is free until students find a job, and our application is only selection students based on their motivation.
+Our diverse group of students (40% women, 50% POC as of today) are becoming highly skilled Software Engineers.
+The type of Software Engineer who work for prestigious companies such as Google, Tesla, Dropbox, NASA, LinkedIn, Apple…

-During my free time, I advised multiple startups as Technical Advisor.
-I love to travel, it is a great opportunity for me to practice my love for photography.
-I love challenges, I have won a best API usage prize at TechCrunch Disrupt 2013 in San Francisco but I also love to explore: from going 25 meters underground in Paris Catacombs to climbing mount Fuji at 3,776 meters above sea level.
-I love to discover new places and cultures, one of my life goals is to be able to combine work and travel.
+During my free time, I like to write, advise startups and travel.
+I love challenges, I have won the best API usage prize at TechCrunch Disrupt, went 25 meters underground in Paris Catacombs and climbed Mount Fuji at 3,776 meters above sea level.
+I am also part of the Forbes San Francisco Business Council.
+Discovering new places and cultures is something I am craving for, one of my life goals is to be able to combine work and travel to explore the world.